 But while all of these big players are part of your country’s tech scene, and while all of them are making massive growth, it’s not just about the big players – or the tech industry.

-Most jobs are now integrating new softwares, automations and more, and as the workforce becomes more high tech, employers will seek employees who are qualified or willing to learn.
+Most jobs are now integrating new software, automation and more, and as the workforce becomes a more high tech, employers will seek employees who are qualified or willing to learn.

 Top 5 reasons: Future-proof with code